sonyarianto/fluent-ui-mix-match-with-tailwind-css/README.md

 Simple demo to show you that we can use FluentUI 2 Web Components with Tailwind CSS.

 ## Stacks
-- MS FluentUI 2 Web Components
+- MS FluentUI 2 Web Components CDN version (just to quick show).
-- Tailwind CSS CDN version (just to quick show)
+- Tailwind CSS CDN version (just to quick show).
-- Tailwind CSS config with prefix set to `tw-`
+- Tailwind CSS config with prefix set to `tw-`.

 ## License